Project 1: Memory Safety

 README.md

 .
 You will want to have a good understanding of what happens to the stack, program counter, and relevant registers before and after a function call.
 Read scut’s “Exploiting Format String Vulnerabilities.”
-It will be helpful to have a solid understanding of the basic buffer overflow exploits before reading the more advanced exploit papers.disassemble
+It will be helpful to have a solid understanding of the basic buffer overflow exploits before reading the more advanced exploit papers. - The GDB debugger is your best friend in this assignment as you’ll want to understand what’s going on in the target program’s memory space.
+Specifically, note the

 malloc